We are governed by a board responsible for setting our strategy and overseeing its delivery.

 Madeleine is a non-executive member of the board.

 With expertise in strategic communications and government relations, she specialises in advising consumer-facing highly-regulated sectors.
-Madeleine is Group Head of Strategic Communications for Associated British Ports, she was previously Director for Government Affairs for Ford of Britain, where she served for six years on the UK Board.
-Prior to Ford she worked at Diageo, Bloomberg, Energy UK and NESTA.
+Previous roles include Group Head of Strategic Communications for Associated British Ports and Director for Government Affairs for Ford of Britain, where she served for six years on the UK Board.
+She has also worked at Diageo, Bloomberg, Energy UK and NESTA.

 Madeleine is a Trustee for the Baker Dearing Educational Trust, which sits at the centre of the University Technical Colleges network, promoting and supporting new and existing UTCs.
 She is also a Mentor through the Girls Network, which works to secure unlimited futures for all young women.